Hermetic philosophy of ancient Egypt

 - Vibration.
 Everything in the Universe is in constant motion, both internally and externally, even material forms we may consider to be inanimate.
 All moves and vibrates in accordance with fixed laws, most of which are entirely unknown to material science.
 Any change in one's mental state alters the vibration of every living particle within us.
 In this lies the key to health and disease, success and failure, strength and weakness.

 - Polarity.
 Everything in the Universe is dual; positive and negative, light and dark, hot and cold.
-In addition, a Higher state or principal is positive in relation to a lower one and vice versa.
+In addition, a Higher state or principle is positive in relation to a lower one and vice versa.
 This law is responsible for sympathy and antipathy, attraction and repulsion and its application is the key to achieving Inner Peace and harmony in our lives.
 Opposites both repel and attract one another depending upon the nature of the forces or principles involved and the plane or realm of their activity.
 In this way we may reconcile all contradictions and paradoxes, whenever and wherever we encounter them, leading to a complete understanding of ourselves and our purpose and place in the Universe.